In this lesson, you will learn how to use pivot tables in Excel.

 Formatting Pivot Table

-First think I'd like to improve in my pivot table is number formatting.
-Right click in the data values and choose Number Format.
+The first thing I'd like to improve in my pivot table is number formatting.
+Right-click on the data values and choose Number Format.

-I'd choose Currency format to identify values properly as sales revenues.
-Also I am reducing decimal places to 0 to make some more space in the report.
+I'd pick the Currency format to identify values properly as sales revenues.
+To save space in the report, I'm reducing the decimal places to 0.

 Number formatting brings benefits.
-Report is looking much better now.
-Also there is a better visibility of data.
+The report is looking much better now.
+There is better visibility of data.

 Sort Pivot Table

-Visibility is better but there is a simple method to increase it even more.
-Sorting pivot table is the method.
+Visibility is better, but there is a simple method to increase it even more.
+Sorting a pivot table is the method.

 You can spot the difference.
 It is much better to read this pivot table now.
-The sales decrease from left to right and from the top to the bottom.
-It is easier to pay attention to the data which are closer.
-Also it is more proffesional to keep your pivot table in such order.
+The sales decrease from left to right and from top to bottom.
+It is easier to pay attention to the data that is closed.
+It makes you look more professional to keep your pivot table in such order.

-In such shape this is very complex report.
+In such form, this is a very complex report.
 You may need to filter the data.
 Let's add some labels to the filter area.
 I decided to add Region, State and City.

-Filter showed up in the very top of pivot table.
-I decided to focus on the sales data from Central region and only for Kansas.
-Also I have possibility to filter by City ready when needed.
+The filter showed up at the very top of the pivot table.
+I decided to focus on the sales data from the Central region and only for Kansas.
+Also, I have the possibility of filtering through the City when needed.

 This is how my pivot table changed.
 Only Central/Kansas is here.
-Please notice that data is still sorted in the correct order.
+Please note that the data is still sorted in the correct order.

-Another way of filtering Pivot Table is to use Slicer.
+Another way of filtering the Pivot Table is to use the Slicer.

-Slicer is a tool which literally slice your pivot table.
-Use Slicer to quickly filter out data you don't need.
-For example you can use slicer during the presentation, when your boss asks or to check something on a fly.
-Thanks to Slicer you can for exampe see data only for particular country, region or customer.
+The Slicer is a tool that literally slices your pivot table.
+Use the Slicer to quickly filter out data you don't need.
+You can, for example, use a slicer during a presentation, when your boss asks, or to double-check something on the fly.
+Thanks to Slicer, you can only see data for a particular country, region or customer.

-To insert Slicer click a cell in the pivot table.
-Next go to Ribbon to Analyze Tab.
+To insert the Slicer, click on a cell on the pivot table.
+Next, you go to Ribbon to Analyze Tab.

 You will see a new window Insert Slicers.

-From the Slicer itself I can see useful information already.
+From the Slicer itself, I can see useful information already.
 Even before accepting it.
-I can see one product greyed out.
-It means that there is no data for this product.
-I can choose one of the products and quickly see filtered data.
+I can see one product grayed out.
+That means that there is no data about this product.
+I can pick one of the products and quickly see filtered data.

-At this point you can click each of them and see how your pivot data changes.
-Slicer is filtering your table very quickly.
+At this point, you can click on each of them and see how your pivot data changes.
+The Slicer filters your table very quickly.
 It's amazing!

-If you want to choose more than one just hold CTRL key and click another product.
+If you want to pick more than one, just hold the CTRL key and click on another product.

-To add second Slicer do the same.
-Click a cell in the pivot table and use Insert Slicer ribbon button again.
+To add a second Slicer, do the same.
+Click a cell in the pivot table and use the Insert Slicer ribbon button again.
 Another Slicer will appear.

 My data is filtered out as I wanted.

-You don't like Slicer?
+You don't like the Slicer?
 No problem.
 You can remove it.
-Just right click Slicer and click Remove option.
+Just right-click the Slicer and click the Remove option.

-There is also a possibility to keep Slicer and remove its filter.
-Then you should just use Clear Filter.
+There is also the possibility to keep the Slicer and remove its filter.
+Then you should just use the Clear Filter.

 Updating (refreshing pivot table)

-One thing you need to remember.
-Pivot Table does not refresh automatically (be default) every time when your source data table changes.
-This would consume to many of Excel resources.
-To update pivot table data you just need to right click your pivot table and choose Refresh option.
+One thing you need to remember is that the Pivot Table does not refresh automatically (by default) every time your source data table changes.
+This would consume too many Excel resources.
+To update pivot table data, you just need to right-click your pivot table and choose the Refresh option.